adloky/smalls/benoni-b-ss.md

 **13...Nf6**

-Unfortunately it isn?t possible to keep the knight in the centre.
+Unfortunately it isn't possible to keep the knight in the centre.

 **14.Rxe8+ Nxe8**